 More than 20 excellent sounding, format-specific factory presets get you started.
-Although the factory presets are fully competent "out of the box," you can customize them with easy one-knob LESS-MORE control or with more than 60 advanced controls, whose versatility will satisfy even the most finicky on-air sound designer.
+Although the factory presets are fully competent "out of the box," you can customize them with easy one-knob LESS-MORE control in Basic Control, with 50 parameters Intermediate control or with more than 120 in the Advanced controls, whose versatility will satisfy even the most finicky on-air sound designer.

-For HD Radio broadcasters who prefer using a separate processor for the HD channel, the 8500FM's built-in delay (up to 16 seconds) in the analog processing path vastly improves installation versatility in HD Radio facilities, freeing you from the need to use the delay line built into the HD Radio exciter.
+For Digital Radio broadcasters who prefer using a separate processor for the digital channel, the 8500FM's built-in delay (up to 16 seconds) in the analog processing path vastly improves installation versatility in HD Radio facilities, freeing you from the need to use the delay line built into the Digital Radio exciter.
 This allows you to use the 8500FM's built-in stereo encoder and composite limiter to drive the analog FM transmitter, ensuring no-compromise analog-channel loudness.